Woolooware

 Woolooware displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Woolooware's dwelling structure, as per the latest Census, comprised 44.4% houses and 55.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Woolooware was at 33.9%, with mortgaged dwellings at 38.9% and rented ones at 27.2%.
-The median monthly mortgage repayment was $2,600, higher than Sydney metro's average of $2,427.
-Median weekly rent in Woolooware was $550, compared to Sydney metro's $470.
-Nationally, Woolooware's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.
+Dwelling structure in Woolooware, as evaluated at the latest Census held on 28 August 2016, comprised 44.4% houses and 55.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Woolooware was at 33.9%, with the remainder of dwellings either mortgaged at 38.9% or rented at 27.2%.
+The median monthly mortgage repayment in the area, as of 2016, was $2,600, while the median weekly rent figure was recorded at $550.
+Nationally, Woolooware's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing